GeneralYouri/disease-spread/README.md

 ```
 &nbsp;

-You probably want to specify at least these settings whenever you’re generating definitive images.
+You probably want to specify at least these settings whenever you’re generating definitive images.\
+Note: To --save a graph, make a new folder called "Plots" in the same directory as the CA.exe file.
 ```
 CA.exe --type=SIRS --runToEnd --save
 ```